 On your tour of West Overton Village, you will:

 - Tour the original homestead of the Overholt family built in 1838.
-Explore the very rooms in which Abraham and Maria Overholt spent their time.
-See the accounting desk used by Abraham along with the preservation efforts made by Helen Clay Frick, daughter of industrialist Henry Clay Frick, upon her purchase of the site in 1922.
+Explore the rooms in which Abraham and Maria Overholt spent their time.
+See the desk where Abraham conducted buisness, original family coverlets, and other pieces of family furniture and decor.
+Additionally, learn about the preservation efforts made by Helen Clay Frick, daughter of industrialist Henry Clay Frick, upon her purchase of the home in 1922.

 - Explore the grounds around the homestead including the gardens, an outdoor kitchen, and the springhouse where Henry Clay Frick was born in 1849.